aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 * Time - migration will be time consuming process, especially if you have many years worth of content
 * Performance - the results speak for themselves, so investing the time is likely worth it
 * Maintenance - on the whole, I believe that I now have a site that's easier to maintain, but my approach to the site has had to change.
-Arguably I need to know more about Jeykll that I know about the workings of WordPress.
+Arguably I need to know more about Jekyll that I know about the workings of WordPress.
 I can treat the site as code though, just like I have been doing with a number of PowerShell projects
 * Backup - I no longer need to maintain a backup plugin.
 Instead stealthpuppy.com exists in a Git repository on GitHub with a copy locally that is backed up by Time Machine
-* Portability - my content now exists in its most portable form which means that I'm less tied to the platform and can choose something other than Jeykll.
+* Portability - my content now exists in its most portable form which means that I'm less tied to the platform and can choose something other than Jekyll.
 Right now though, unless I pay for GitHub, my site is also portable for anyone - the entire site is downloadable from the repository in a single zip file
   * I may look into [hosting the site on an Azure Storage account](https://www.forevolve.com/en/articles/2018/07/10/how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1/), which could provide some additional flexibility
 * Cost - this one is easy - what's better than $0?